Kalrayan Hills: History

-Kalvarayan hill (Kallakuruchi district) was being ruled by the following three jagirdhars (Poligars) - Sadaya Goundan, Kurumba Goundan and Arya Goundan.
+Kalvarayan hill (Kallakuruchi district) was being ruled by the following three Jagirdhars (Poligars) - Sadaya Goundan, Kurumba Goundan and Arya Goundan.
 As per 1901 census, Sadaya Goundan had 40 villages with a population of 10,009, Kurumba Goundar had 40 villages with a population of 7,490 and Arya Goundan had 11 villages with 2,318 people.
 Kalvarayan Hills which is under Salem districts has two as Chinna Kalvarayan and Periya Kalvarayan Hills.
-Both the hills were ruled by Jagirdhars/Durai.
+Both the hills ruled by Jagirdhars/Durai.
 Chinna Kalvarayan capital is Maniyara Gundam ruled by Ponnudurai ancestors and Periya Kalvarayan capital is Kovilputhur/Koilputhur by Ramasamy Durai, LasumanaDurai and their heirs, even now.
 As per 2001 population Chinna Kalvarayan over 20,000 and Periya Kalvarayan 15,000 populations.
 The community had wedding tax, cultivation tax, registration of births and deaths, and everyone had to offer gifts to jagirdhar's families during Pongal celebrations.
 Till 25 June 1976 the area was "not part of India, as there was no presence of governance or any government till then".
 The three jagirdhars were not willing to recognise the government of India and abide by its statutes by handing over 105 villages under them.
 The hill was brought under the government control on 25 June 1976 by invoking slavery abolition legislation, 1963.

+The fact that many of our places and regions are also popular as ethnonyms is well-evident from place name studies.
+Among the ancient Dravidian tribes, the people called 'Kalavar' are also notable.
+The existence of a land that gives the mark of this tribe in the vicinity of the famous Nandi Hills is known from detailed inscriptions.
+Kalavaranadu is mentioned in many inscriptions of the Chola period.
+It is mentioned that it was a land belonging to the Cholamandala in Nigarili.
+But it seems that the name 'Kalavaranadu' was in common use for that region even before that.
+There is also a village named Kalavar/Kandavara on the eastern foothills of the Nandi Hills.
+It is also found that the Kalavara hills are called 'Skandhagiri' and the Kalavara village is called Kandavara, which is a Sanskrit adaptation.
+This Kalavara hill and the surrounding villages are the origin of 'Kalavaranad' and the area comprising the hills around Nandidurga can be said to have been named Kalavaranadu.
+It is also the source of rivers like U. Pinakini, D. Pinakini, Palar and Arkavati.
+The ancient royal dynasties of South India, the Banaras and Gangaras, called themselves Nandagirinathar.